TMS treatment for anxiety is an innovative approach to treating generalized anxiety disorder.

 TMS is an outpatient clinic procedure.
 The patient is fully awake and alert during the entire procedure, as no sedation or anesthesia is needed.

-What is Average Success Rate of TMS Therapy for Anxiety?
+What is the Average Success Rate of TMS Therapy for Anxiety?

 Most patients considering TMS for anxiety have concerns about the chances of success and what should be expected of them while using the procedure.
 Based on the data available from most TMS providers, the success rate stands between 70% and 80%, meaning that most people who undergo treatment experience relief after the treatment.